8 min read · Climate

 Quick Answers

-Within ~2 miles of the shoreline, yes — fastener corrosion is genuine, and standard nail spec fails over time.
+Within about two miles of the shoreline, yes.
+Fastener corrosion is genuine, and standard nail spec fails over time even when the cladding itself is fine.

-On waterfront and within ~1/4 mile of shore, often yes; hot-dipped galvanized at minimum on broader coastal parcels.
+On waterfront work and within roughly a quarter mile of shore, often yes.
+Across the broader coastal belt, hot-dipped galvanized is the minimum acceptable spec.

-Not the cladding itself — it's non-corroding.
-The fasteners and metal trim are where attention matters.
+The cladding doesn't — it's non-corroding.
+The attention belongs on fasteners and metal trim, which are where salt-air failures actually show up.

 Sources